batscs/docker-cloudflare-dns-sync/README.md

 <a name="script"/>

 ## Script Usage
-Update the dns record of the subdomain to the ip address of the host machine running the script.
 ```
 # Update DNS-Record of Subdomain to IP of host machine running the
 script --domain sub.domain.com